-For people who want to replace coffee but really like the taste of it, Teeccino has been a godsend.
-There have been coffee alternatives in the past but it seems that the taste has never really been up to scratch.
+For people who want a healthy alternative to coffee but really like the taste of it, Teeccino has been a godsend.
+There have been substitutes for coffee in the past but it seems that the taste has never really been up to scratch.

 Teeccino is a rare thing, being a direct, tastes like coffee substitute, where most people who try it seem to really like the taste of it.
 Even better, it’s ingredients include organic carob, barley and chicory root with inulin and could actually be good for your digestive health.
 Additionally, drinking Teeccino may have an alkalizing effect on the body.
 That’s very different to the acidity of coffee.

-There is a special method for using Teeccino to give up coffee slowly and minimize caffeine withdrawal symptoms in the post on Extra Tips for Coffee Substitution.
+There is a special method for using Teeccino to give up coffee gradually and really minimize caffeine withdrawal symptoms in the post on Extra Tips for Coffee Substitution.
 This would have to be one of the easiest and most enjoyable ways to replace coffee.

 2. Peppermint Tea

-My favorite coffee replacement is a good peppermint tea.
+One of my personal favorite coffee replacements is a good peppermint tea.
 It has no caffeine but peppermint tea has a refreshing and invigorating energy to it that is perhaps more subtle, but definitely more easy to work with, than the jittery jolt of the strong caffeine in coffee.

-A warm cup of peppermint tea can be a great way to replace coffee for people who need something to get them going in the morning.
-There is much more on the digestive benefits of peppermint tea in this previous page.
+A warm cup of peppermint tea can be a great coffee alternative for people who need something to get them going in the morning.
+There is much more on the powerful digestive benefits of peppermint tea, especially for bloating and stomach gas, here.

 3. Ginger Tea

 Like peppermint tea, ginger tea is both energizing and great for improving digestion.
-If you like ginger, a good strong ginger tea can really wake you up if you’re tired and improve your mood if the day isn’t going that well.
-If you haven’t been a fan in the past try a blend with lemon for a refreshing taste.
+It makes a great coffee alternative as a strong ginger tea can really wake you up if you’re tired and improve your mood if the day isn’t going that well.

 My favorite brand with a real zing to it is Triple Leaf ginger tea.
 Another good blend for digestion in particular is Yogi ginger herbal tea.
-Ginger tea has traditionally been used to settle an upset stomach and can also help reduce bloating and flatulence making it a great drink to replace coffee with.
+Ginger tea has traditionally been used to settle an upset stomach and can also help reduce bloating, IBS and flatulence.

 Once you’ve made the switch to green tea and have got through the initial caffeine withdrawal symptoms, there are healthy decaffeinated green tea options.
 These don’t appear to have same issues normally associated with decaffeinated coffee as the decaffeination process is done in a different way.